 Blood of the Vampire - 1958

-Blood of the Vampire is a surprisingly well-done Hammer film that is only about vampires in the sense that Donald Wolfit (as prison warden Callistratus) uses forced transfusions from his inmates to feed his body which is in a constant biological war with itself due to mixed blood types.
-A bit of science is thrown into the tale as Callistratus enlists the wrongly jailed Dr. John Pierre (played by Vincent Ball) who has nothing better to do with his time in the sadistic prison than to helpfully advance Callistratus research into blood types and its inherit problem of compatibility/incompatibility.
-As the assistant in the laboratory, he eventually discovers that there is a secondary, more sinister secret lab down under the prison.
+Blood of the Vampire is a surprisingly well-done Hammer film.
+It is only about vampires in the sense that Donald Wolfit (as prison warden Callistratus) uses forced transfusions from his inmates in his prison hospital to feed his body which is in a constant biological war with itself due to his mixing together different blood types.

-Meanwhile, Madeleine (Barbara Shelley) is on the outside trying to get husband John Pierre's unfair conviction reversed.
-She eventually makes her way to Callistratus' prison and using a fake identity gets employed as a maid.
-Her kindness and general decency wins the admiration of Callistratus' deformed henchman Carl [played by Victor Maddern] and something like an Esmarelda/Hunchback relationship develops, something that plays a critical part in the climax of the tale when Callistratus' experiments begin succeeding a bit too well.
+Meanwhile, John's wife Madeleine (Barbara Shelley) is on the outside trying to get her husband's unfair conviction reversed.
+She eventually makes her way to Callistratus's prison, and using a fake identity gets employed there as a maid.
+Her kindness and general decency wins the admiration of Callistratus's deformed henchman Carl [played by Victor Maddern] and something like a proto-Esmarelda/Hunchback relationship develops, something that plays a critical part in the climax of the tale when Callistratus's experiments begin succeeding a bit too well.

 Original Page May 2020

 You will see Amazon links on this web site because I am an Amazon affiliate.
 I earn from qualifying purchases.